yfauser/capstone-project/docs/report/report.md

 Looking at these two plots we can make a couple of observations:

 1) The measurement devices are not synchronized with the power grids 50Hz phase.
 As you can see in the two examples, while the sample covers one sine wave, the start and end of each measurement is not synchronized with a specific state of the 50Hz sine wave.
-This is an important observation as the PD pattern is expected to happen as the voltage sinewave goes through the zero crossing.
+This is an important observation as the PD pattern is expected to happen as the voltage sinewave goes from the zero crossing to the max. voltage.
 Therefore to make the samples comparable I had to shift the samples so that they all start / end at the zero crossing.
-2) In the first example the PD pattern is well distinctive and high frequency pulses are visible before and after the zero crossing.
+2) In the first example the PD pattern is well distinctive and high frequency pulses are visible at the expected positions of the 50Hz sinewave.
 3) The second example shows very well what corona discharges look like.
 The corona discharges are visible as high amplitude high frequency pulses.
 4) Both examples show the always present low amplitude noise e.g. caused by radio stations and the likes

 Not all samples are as easy to interpret as the two I choose to present here.
 In general it is very difficult for non-experts to distinguish PD from corona discharges and other noise.

 Another visualization technique I extensively made use of is to look at the data using a spectogram.
-Here is the spectogram of the first example (signal_id 333) that has a PD pattern present:
+Here is the spectogram of the first example (signal_id 201) that has a PD pattern present:

 **signal_id 201:** Spectogram